alshedivat/al-folio/_pages/about.md

  - Microgrid and smart distribution control, distributed energy resources
  - Smart grid scheduling and operation under uncertainty

-He publishes research papers as well as open-source software for research.
+Hantao Cui publishes research papers as well as open-source software for research.
 Use the icons at the botton to checkout the most recent papers and tools.